SAPD officer arrested for making terroristic threat against family member – KSAT

 This dashboard is comprised of 4 pages and can be searched by incident type on page 2, officer name on page 3, and disciplinary outcomes on page 4.

 SAPD data has been received through Open Records Requests (ORR) from the City of San Antonio and from SAPD’s data and transparency page.
 BCSO and SMPD data has been received through ORR.
-Unlike SAPD the BCSO and SMPD do not publish suspension or arbitration documents on their website.
+Unlike SAPD, BCSO and SMPD do not publish suspension or arbitration documents on their website.
 If you would like access to any of these records please email us at info@act4sa.org!

 The most common officer misconduct for SAPD is Agency Vehicle Crash, Responsibility to Serve the Public (this is a wide ranging category that includes violations like using profane and derogatory language, being rude to civilians, and general bad behavior), and Use of Government Resources (using confidential police information for personal reasons, and remaining on a call for service for longer than necessary).